 Competitors experiencing a rider fall or horse fall (see 6.7.7 & 9.) during this phase are required to report the details to the checkpoint steward at the next checkpoint.

-If a competitor fails to do this, she/he must report to the Technical Delegate as soon as possible and must not leave the venue without notifying the Technical Delegate or, if this is not possible, she/he must notify the event organiser before leaving the venue.
+If a competitor fails to do this, they must report to the Technical Delegate as soon as possible and must not leave the venue without notifying the Technical Delegate or, if this is not possible, they must notify the event organiser before leaving the venue.
 This rule is for the safety and wellbeing of all riders.

-The competitor must also ensure that she/he fills out the required accident report form together with the event organiser/safety officer.
-If a competitor experiences a fall during the POR in a one day event, she/he must notify the Technical Delegate/event organiser before the start of the next phase.
+The competitor must also ensure that they fill out the required accident report form together with the event organiser/safety officer.
+If a competitor experiences a fall during the POR in a one day event, they must notify the Technical Delegate/event organiser before the start of the next phase.